-e.
-(Optional) To specify the interval that the Fortify Jenkins Plugin polls Fortify Software Security Center to check FPR processing is finished, click Advanced settings.
-In the Polling interval field, specify an interval (in minutes).
-The valid values are 0-60 and the default value is 1 minute.
+- e.
+(Optional) To specify the frequency that the Fortify Jenkins Plugin polls Fortify Software Security Center to check FPR processing is finished, do the following: - i.
+Click Advanced settings. - ii.
+In the Polling interval box, specify an interval (in minutes).
+The valid values are 1-60 and the default value is 1 minute.